Kraljevo: History and sights

 During the NATO bombing of Yugoslavia in 1999 the Lađevci Airport located near Kraljevo was bombed.

 One prominent feature of the area is the Coronation church which belongs to the Žiča monastery.
 Seven Serbian kings are said to have been crowned (the seven crowns on the city coat of arms represent this assumption) in the church.
 The church is Byzantine in style, and has been partially restored, with only the main tower remaining from the original building dating to 1210, when it was founded by Saint Sava, the patron saint of Serbia.

 The famous monastery of Studenica, 39 km south west of Kraljevo, stands high among the south-western mountains, overlooking the Studenica, a tributary of the Ibar.
 It consists of a group of old-fashioned timber and plaster buildings, a tall belfry, and a diminutive church of white marble, founded in 1190 by King Stefan Nemanja, who became a monk and was canonized as Saint Simeon.
 The carvings around the north, south and west doors have been partially defaced by the Turks.
 The inner walls are decorated with Byzantine frescoes, among which only a painting of the Last Supper, and the portraits of five saints remain from the original artwork.
-The dome and narthex are modern additions.
+The dome and narthex are relatively modern additions.

 The silver shrine of Saint Simeon sits within the church, along with many gold and silver ornaments, church vessels and old manuscripts, and a set of vestments and a reliquary, believed by the monks to have been the property of Saint Sava who founded the first hospital in Studenica in the 13th century.